CMMJohnnyEnglish/ut4_skeet_garden/README.md

 OPENGL2 RENDERER

-This map also includes a shader file that supports the sunlight features in the renderer.
+This map also includes a shader file that supports the sunlight features in the opengl2 renderer.
+To see this at it's best, use /r_sunlightMode 1 in the console.